-Routing rules define how conversations get routed to specific reps, groups of reps, and how the system functions based on rep availability.
-In this guide we'll cover:
+Routing rules define how conversations are routed to your reps and how the system functions based on rep availability.

 Routing rules define how conversations get routed to specific reps, groups of reps, and how the system functions based on rep availability.
 In this guide we have covered the basics of conversation routing with routing rules.
-We've covered:

 As a next step in your education, you might find the following guides useful